 Click here if you are a British national who resides in Belgium under a special identity card from the Protocol Directorate

-Given the current uncertainties surrounding Brexit and the impossibility to predict which scenario will apply, the information on this website is susceptible to evolve in light of political events.
+Given the current uncertainties surrounding Brexit, the information on this website is susceptible to change in light of political events.
 This information does not constitute legal advice, which neither the FPS Foreign Affairs nor the Belgian Embassy in London are in a position to provide.

 - Practical suggestions for Belgians living in the United Kingdom

 - FAQ: What will be the impact of Brexit for me?